arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/either/README.md

 Since we only ever want the computation to continue in the case of `Right` (as captured by the right-bias nature), we fix the left type parameter and leave the right one free.

-So the map and flatMap methods are right-biased:
+So, the map and flatMap methods are right-biased:

 ```kotlin:ank
 val right: Either<String, Int> = Either.Right(5)